List of terms

 Raw data file - RAW

-A file used in previous versions of the CSW10 - 17 and for the external PAD unit to save non-analyzed and non-adjusted data from the analysis.
-The CSW32 and Clarity stations save raw data directly into the chromatogram file, the *.RAW data file is used only for the gathering of the data during the acquisition (chromatogram file (*.prm) is created only after the acquisition ends).
+Clarity stations save raw data directly into the chromatogram file, the *.RAW data file is used only for the gathering of the data during the acquisition (chromatogram file (*.prm) is created only after the acquisition ends).

-Report style
+Report style file (*.sty)

-Sequence file - extension SEQ
+Sequence file (*.seq)

 Splitter